getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 The tensors
 ***********

 Basically, what is manipulated in the generic assembly language are tensors.
 This can be order 0 tensors in scalar expressions (for instance in ``3+sin(pi/2)``), order 1 tensors in vector expressions (such as ``x.x`` or ``Grad_u`` if u is a scalar variable), order 2 tensors for matrix expressions and so on.
-For efficiency reasons, the language manipulates tensors up to order four.
-The language could be easily extended to support tensors of order greater than four but it may lead to inefficient computations.
+For efficiency reasons, the language manipulates tensors up to order six.
+The language could be easily extended to support tensors of order greater than six but it may lead to inefficient computations.
 When an expression contains tests functions (as in ``Trace(Grad_Test_u)`` for a vector field ``u``), the computation is done for each test functions, which means that the tensor implicitly have a supplementary component.
 This means that, implicitly, the maximal order of manipulated tensors are in fact six (in ``Grad_Test_u:Grad_Test2_u`` there are two components implicitly added for first and second order test functions).

 Order four tensors are necessary for instance to express elasticity tensors or in general to obtain the tangent term for vector valued unknowns.